 Designers provide a broad range of design advice and services, and are involved in:

-The Learners most likely to undertake CUA50915 - Diploma of Photography and Photo Imaging are those who want to develop professional level specialised, technical and theoretical skills to plan, carry out and evaluate photo imaging services.
+The Learners most likely to undertake CUA50920 - Diploma of Photography and Digital Imaging are those who want to develop professional level specialised, technical and theoretical skills to plan, carry out and evaluate photo imaging services.

 Practice at this level is underpinned by application of design theory and the ability to critically analyse and synthesise information from a range of sources.

 Practitioners may work in a range of industry contexts, including commercial, domestic portrait, media, wedding, illustrative, institutional and art photography.

 To complete this course successfully, you will require products and equipment for glamour makeup, special effects makeup and hair/wig styling.
-To help with making your purchase, we have joined forces with leading brands to provide students with incredible savings of up to 40% on makeup products and equipment.
+To help you with making your purchases, we have joined forces with leading brands to provide students with incredible savings of up to 40% on makeup products and equipment.
 Students also have the option to purchase custom kits that have been specially created by the author herself!
 For all information on this, please download our Kit Guide.

-Our course is compatible with both PC and MAC computers, tablet and smartphone devices.
+Our course is compatible with both PC and MAC computers, tablets and smartphone devices.
 You will require access to a video recording device (for your assignment submission), a smartphone will suffice.

 For more information on equipment requirements, please contact Student Support.

 Our training is open and responsive to all people irrespective of gender, cultural or ethnic background, disability, sexuality, unemployment, imprisonment or remote location.
 For legal reasons persons under the age of 16 are not eligible to enrol in this course.